Chuqui Huipa

 The Coya Chuqui Huipa (floruit 1532) was a princess and queen consort, Coya, of the Inca Empire by marriage to her brother, the Sapa Inca Huáscar (r.
 1527–1532).

 Early life

 Chuqui Huipa was the daughter of the Inca Huayna Capac and Rahua Ocllo, and thus the full sister of Huáscar.
 At the time of her father's death in 1527, she, her mother, and her father's entire harem were in Quito with him.
 Her father had willed his throne to his illegitimate son, her half brother Atahualpa, but her legitimate full brother Huáscar had the will overturned, executed his fathers’ executors, and claimed the throne for himself.

-He then ordered for his mother, sister and the rest of the harem to be brought to Cuzco, as he wished to follow the ancient custom to marry his sister, to even more ensure that his own blood line would be completely legitimate.
+He then ordered his mother, sister, and the rest of the harem to be brought to Cuzco, as he wished to follow the ancient custom of marrying his sister to further ensure his own blood line would be completely legitimate.

 Marriage

 The wedding was performed with some difficulty.
 Her mother had initially refused to give her consent to it, which was crucial for it to take place.
 Her reason is reported to have been personal discontent with Huáscar, and disapproval of his execution of her late husband's executors.
 She is reported to have favored the illegitimate son of her spouse, Atahualpa, who had been brought up in her household, before Huáscar.
 As the wedding was important for the succession to continue undisturbed, this presented a problem for Huáscar.
 Her mother was finally forced to consent, and the wedding and coronation could take place.